 All Chapters must have their winning essays in the hands of their State Chairmen by the end of January.

 State Chairmen should have their winning essays e-mailed to the National Chairman by the end of February, if not before.

 The National Chairman will notify all submitters by early April whether their entry was among the finalists.
 The actual winner will be informed in order to be able to attend the Congress and read their essay at the Youth Luncheon.
-The winning essay will be published in the SAR Bulletin.
+The winning essay will be published in the SAR Magazine.

 - The essay must have four parts: A) title page, B) essay pages, C) bibliography (works cited), and D) contestant's biography.
 The title page, bibliography and contestant's biography must be listed on separate pages and no reference to the contestant's name or information can be part of the Essay pages or Bibliography.
 Please follow these rules exactly.
 Essays that do not conform to the rules may be immediately disqualified.

 - The title page must include the title of the essay, contestant's name, address, telephone number, and email address (if available).
 In addition, the title page must include the name, address, and telephone number of the high school in which the contestant is enrolled, and the contestant's grade level.